 “Un momentito, Señor.”

-They were the only three words Israeli intelligence Peter Malkin knew in Spanish, but they were about to change the course of history.
+They were the only three words Israeli intelligence officer Peter Malkin knew in Spanish.
+But they were about to change the course of history.

 Malkin uttered the words to a balding Mercedes-Benz factory worker headed home from work on May 11, 1960.
 And when the man reluctantly acknowledged him, Malkin sprang into action.
 With the help of three other secret agents, he wrestled the man to the ground and into a car.
 As they sped away, they tied him down and covered him with a blanket in the back seat.